awsdocs/amazon-ecs-developer-guide/doc_source/application_architecture.md

 You can group related containers in a task definition, such as linked containers that must be run together\.
 For example, you could add a log streaming container to your front\-end service and include that in the same task definition\.

 After you have your task definitions, you can create services from them to maintain the availability of your desired tasks\.
 For more information, see [Creating a service](create-service.md)\.
 In your services, you can associate containers with Elastic Load Balancing load balancers\.
-For more information, see [Service Load Balancing](service-load-balancing.md)\.
+For more information, see [Service load balancing](service-load-balancing.md)\.
 When your application requirements change, you can update your services to scale the number of desired tasks up or down, or to deploy newer versions of the containers in your tasks\.
-For more information, see [Updating a Service](update-service.md)\.
+For more information, see [Updating a service](update-service.md)\.